Rebuilding Albany High School

 Avenue parking lot.
 That

-new classroom building, extending east from the auditorium toward the
+new two-story, 39,000-square-foot classroom building, extending east from the auditorium toward the

-athletic field, will be the new home for music, art and foreign-language
+athletic field, will be the home for art and music

 The final two phases will include renovation of the auditorium, including